For the best experience on the Abcam website please upgrade to a modern browser such as Google Chrome

 Purchase these through your usual distributor

-A sandwich ELISA measures the amount of antigen between two layers of antibodies (capture and detection antibody).
-The antigen to be measured must contain at least two antigenic sites capable of binding to antibody, since at least two antibodies act in the sandwich.
+A sandwich ELISA measures antigen between two layers of antibodies (capture and detection antibody).
+The target antigen must contain at least two antigenic sites capable of binding to antibodies.

-Either monoclonal or polyclonal antibodies can be used as the capture and detection antibodies in sandwich ELISA systems.
-Monoclonal antibodies recognize a single epitope that allows fine detection and quantification of small differences in antigen.
+Monoclonal or polyclonal antibodies can be used as the capture and detection antibodies in sandwich ELISA systems.
+Monoclonal antibodies recognize a single epitope that allows quantification of small differences in antigen.
 A polyclonal is often used as the capture antibody to pull down as much of the antigen as possible.

 Sandwich ELISA procedures can be difficult to optimize and tested match-paired antibodies should be used.
-This ensures the antibodies are detecting different epitopes on the target protein so they do not interfere with the other antibody binding.
-Therefore, we are unable to guarantee our antibodies in sandwich ELISA unless they have been specifically tested for sandwich ELISA.
+This ensures the antibodies are detecting different epitopes on the target protein and do not interfere with the other antibody binding.
+We are unable to guarantee our antibodies in sandwich ELISA unless they have been specifically tested.

 The end product is green and the optical density can be measured at 416 nm.

-Prepare a standard curve from the data produced from the serial dilutions with concentration on the x axis (log scale) vs. absorbance on the Y axis (linear).
+Prepare a standard curve from the serial dilutions data with concentration on the x axis (log scale) vs absorbance on the Y axis (linear).
 Interpolate the concentration of the sample from this standard curve.